 According to National Geographic Complete Guide to Natural Home Remedies (2014), tea tree oil can also be used to treat other types of fungal infections besides those due to Candida.
 The following treatments were inspired by those recommended by this publication.

 Remember, never drink tea tree oil; this can prove lethal, or at least hurt you quite badly.
 Concerning allergic reactions, the cineole in tea tree oil may cause such a reaction in some individuals.
-The allergies in tea tree oil may also be due to alcoholic preparations of the oil.
-Some research showed that, out of 219 people exposed to it in a study, only 3 of them had some type of allergic reaction.
+Allergic reactions to this oil may also be due to alcoholic preparations of the oil.
+Some research showed that, out of 219 people exposed to this oil in a study, only 3 of them had some type of allergic reaction.
 It may be best to avoid tea tree oil for use on young children, pregnant women, and small animals.
 All tea tree oil you use should be certified with the Australian Standard No. AS 2782-1985.
 This number mandates the tea tree oil contain a minimum amount of 30% terpinen-4-ol, and a maximum cineole content of 15%.
-The cineole in tea tree oil is the key chemical that can cause skin irritation; and, this chemical also reduces the medicinal effectiveness of terpinen-4-ol.
+The cineole in tea tree oil, is the key chemical that can cause skin irritation; and, this chemical also reduces the medicinal effectiveness of terpinen-4-ol.
 Also, note that tea tree oil made from other species of Melaleuca can contain high amounts of cineole and should generally be avoided.
 And, again, high doses of tea tree oil may provoke allergic reactions and irritate the skin (Crawford, Odel; 2009) (Boon, Smith; 2004).

 A Safe, Natural, 12 Hour Yeast Infection Cure